Jackson Goldstone catches massive air during Red Bull Hardline practice at Maydena Bike Park, Australia, in 2026.

 Jackson Goldstone

-From a pre-school viral video sensation to junior downhill world champion, Jackson Goldstone is the future of Canadian mountain biking.
+From a pre-school viral video sensation to downhill world champion and World Cup champ, Jackson Goldstone is the new hero of Canadian mountain biking.

 CanadaCanada